 Why do you need these LUTs?

-Zlog and other log formats can often times be hard to expose without a proper way of monitoring your image.
-Zlog and other log formats also have a tendency to look flat or washed out.
-This is why I created my Zcam LUTs.
+Zlog 2 and other log formats can often times be hard to expose without a proper way of monitoring your image.
+Zlog 2 and other log formats also have a tendency to look flat or washed out.
+This is why I created my ZCAM E2-M4 LUTs, specifically made for ZCAM E2 (Calssic) and the ZCAM E2-M4.
 Not only will they help you get exposure out on the field, they will also help you in post production.

 Before I go any further, I should note that I didn’t create these LUTs with the intent to sell them.
 These are simply the LUTs I’ve personally used and perfected over the years.
-Your own results may vary depending on your camera make and model of Zcam camera.
 I should also note that these LUTs are not a”fix all” for your footage.
 These LUTs simply serve as a base or starting point for your grade.
 If you want the best results, I suggest grading beyond the simple application of the LUT.

-Each LUT in this pack was created specifically for the Zcam Z-log color profile.
-My primary tests when creating the LUTs were with my lovely Zcam E2.
+Each LUT in this pack was created specifically for the ZCAM Z-log 2 color profile.
+My primary tests when creating the LUTs were with my lovely ZCAM E2 (classic).
 I designed these LUTs to help me achieve proper exposure while I’m filming and grading while continuing to maintain a pleasing picture.
 Each LUT included has varying degrees of saturation and color.
 I find myself using MED most often.

 Included in this folder are the following LUTs:

 MED SAT – Z-log Ludeman_709_Base LUT

 -These LUTs work best when you (ETTR) expose to the right with your histogram.